japila-books/apache-spark-internals/docs/scheduler/Pool.md

 schedulableNameToSchedulable = new ConcurrentHashMap[String, Schedulable]
 ----

-`schedulableNameToSchedulable` is a lookup table of link:spark-scheduler-Schedulable.adoc[Schedulable] objects by their names.
+`schedulableNameToSchedulable` is a lookup table of spark-scheduler-Schedulable.md[Schedulable] objects by their names.

-Beside the obvious usage in the housekeeping methods like `addSchedulable`, `removeSchedulable`, `getSchedulableByName` from the link:spark-scheduler-Schedulable.adoc#contract[Schedulable Contract], it is exclusively used in xref:ROOT:SparkContext.adoc#getPoolForName[SparkContext.getPoolForName].
+Beside the obvious usage in the housekeeping methods like `addSchedulable`, `removeSchedulable`, `getSchedulableByName` from the spark-scheduler-Schedulable.md#contract[Schedulable Contract], it is exclusively used in ROOT:SparkContext.md#getPoolForName[SparkContext.getPoolForName].

 === [[addSchedulable]] `addSchedulable` Method

-NOTE: `addSchedulable` is part of the link:spark-scheduler-Schedulable.adoc#contract[Schedulable Contract].
+NOTE: `addSchedulable` is part of the spark-scheduler-Schedulable.md#contract[Schedulable Contract].

-`addSchedulable` adds a `Schedulable` to the link:spark-scheduler-Schedulable.adoc#contract[schedulableQueue] and <<schedulableNameToSchedulable, schedulableNameToSchedulable>>.
+`addSchedulable` adds a `Schedulable` to the spark-scheduler-Schedulable.md#contract[schedulableQueue] and <<schedulableNameToSchedulable, schedulableNameToSchedulable>>.

-More importantly, it sets the `Schedulable` entity's link:spark-scheduler-Schedulable.adoc#contract[parent] to itself.
+More importantly, it sets the `Schedulable` entity's spark-scheduler-Schedulable.md#contract[parent] to itself.

 === [[removeSchedulable]] `removeSchedulable` Method

-NOTE: `removeSchedulable` is part of the link:spark-scheduler-Schedulable.adoc#contract[Schedulable Contract].
+NOTE: `removeSchedulable` is part of the spark-scheduler-Schedulable.md#contract[Schedulable Contract].

-`removeSchedulable` removes a `Schedulable` from the link:spark-scheduler-Schedulable.adoc#contract[schedulableQueue] and <<schedulableNameToSchedulable, schedulableNameToSchedulable>>.
+`removeSchedulable` removes a `Schedulable` from the spark-scheduler-Schedulable.md#contract[schedulableQueue] and <<schedulableNameToSchedulable, schedulableNameToSchedulable>>.

 NOTE: `removeSchedulable` is the opposite to <<addSchedulable, `addSchedulable` method>>.

 === [[SchedulingAlgorithm]] SchedulingAlgorithm

-`SchedulingAlgorithm` is the interface for a sorting algorithm to sort link:spark-scheduler-Schedulable.adoc[Schedulables].
+`SchedulingAlgorithm` is the interface for a sorting algorithm to sort spark-scheduler-Schedulable.md[Schedulables].

 There are currently two `SchedulingAlgorithms`: